By Dean Jutilla, uShip // This article was originally published by Multichannel Merchant on July 31st, 2018

 Lastly, offer additional services such as white-glove delivery, tracking, insurance plans and more that go above and beyond customer expectations.

-Be a Leader in Oversized Shipping
+Be a Leader in Oversized Shipping and Delivery

 While Amazon is constantly pushing the logistics envelope, they only dominate in standard-size shipping.
 There’s still no clear winner in the historically challenging oversized delivery game.
 For online sellers, large-item delivery doesn’t have to remain a black hole experience, nor should it be the place where merchants put all their attention.